atomjump/medimageserv/README.md

 <img src="http://medimage.co.nz/wp-content/uploads/2018/04/icon-60.png">

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/medimageserv.git__

 # MedImage Server

 The MedImage Server is a companion product to the MedImage apps on smart-phones.
 See http://medimage.co.nz